MWGMorningwood/Immy-Scripts-Shared/README.md

   * User: A script that executes locally in the endpoint's logged-in user's context.

 ## Contributing
-If you'd like to give us a hand maintaining these scripts, stop by the [Contributing](./CONTRIBUTING.md) to learn how.
+If you'd like to give us a hand maintaining these scripts, stop by the [Contributing](./CONTRIBUTING.md) page to learn how.